• Home

 We are also pleased to announce that we are again a NIETOC designated bid tournament for those interested in the National Individual Events Tournament of Champions.
 We are also designated as a bid tournament for Speech and Public Forum for the Tournament of Champions, held by the University of Kentucky.
 We are happy to announce that for this year, the TOC has designated us as a quarterfinals gold and octo finals silver bid for Public Forum.

-This will be a hybrid tournament, with all Speech events held in person at Palo Alto High School.
-All other Debate events (LD, PF) will be held online via NSDA Campus.
+This will be a hybrid tournament, with all Speech events held in person at Notre Dame San Jose.

 Double Entry Policy